dgaydukov/cert-ocpjp11/files/ocpjp11.md

 We can use `scheduleAtFixedRate` and `scheduleWithFixedDelay` if we want to execute some task endlessly with interval.
 Take note that both method accept only `Runnable`.
 And it’s logical, otherwise it would generate endless array of Futures.
 There is a subtle difference between them.
 `scheduleAtFixedRate` - put into queue new task after delay.
 So if we have 1 sec delay, but task runs 2 seconds, that mean next task will start immediately.
 `scheduleWithFixedDelay` - wait delay after previous executed and execute next.
-So if we have 1 sec dealy, but task runs 2 seconds, next task will run after 1 sec.
+So if we have 1 sec delay, but task runs 2 seconds, next task will run after 1 sec.
 If we want to schedule something to run once in future we can use `schedule`.
 There are 2 overloaded methods, one for callable and one for runnable.
 ```java
 import java.util.concurrent.Executors;